practicalli/engineering-playbook/docs/architecture/adr.md

 Everyone can learn from the history of desisions taken during the evolution of the project without adding burden to the current project team.

+Once decisions are made and delivered the ADR document should be treated as immutable, so it becomes a perminant record.
+Should a decision need to be changed or significantly altered, then a new ADR document should be created that references the orginal ADR.

+## Scope

+Create an ADR for architecturally significant decision that affects the software project or product

+- Structure (patterns such as microservices)
+- Non-functional requirements (security, high availability, and fault tolerance)
+- Dependencies (coupling of components)
+- Interfaces (APIs and published contracts)
+- Construction techniques (libraries, frameworks, tools, and processes)

+Functional and non-functional requirements are the most common inputs to the ADR process.

 ## Scenarios